hsgg/1-node-supercomputer/2021/blog-20210508-science-quantifies-uncertainty.md

 Does this mean that science quantifies the truthfulness of an idea?
 Maybe, and I would say that is certainly a goal of science.

+[^1]: One can quibble with these percentages.
+My reasoning is that if you
+      observed only one sunrise, then that could really just be an anecdote.
+      It's like trying to estimate both mean and variance from a single data point.
+In essence, the scientist must establish the domain of possible answers and the probability from that one observation.
+Thus, after one observation, the probability should be 50% for the next day.
+I'd be happy to hear a more formal argument here.